magf/greengage-ci/README.md

 ## Overview

-This reusable GitHub Actions workflow, maintained by **GreenData**, automates the building and publishing of **Greengage Database (GGDB)** Docker images to GitHub Container Registry (GHCR).
+This reusable GitHub Actions workflow automates the building and publishing of **Greengage Database (GGDB)** Docker images to GitHub Container Registry (GHCR).
 It is part of the `GreengageDB/greengage-ci` repository, a fork of `GreengageDB/greengage-ci`.
 The workflow supports:

 - Multi-version builds (GGDB 6` or `7.x`)
 - Multi-OS builds (`Ubuntu 22`, `CentOS 7`, `RockyLinux 8`)